Hemoptysis (band): Misanthropic Slaughter (2010–present)

-Hemoptysis entered Ryan Greene's Validus Recording Studio in July 2010, along with current lead guitarist, Ryan Miller, to begin recording the band's debut full-length album.
-The band announced the completion of the album, now titled "Misanthropic Slaughter" and gave a CD preview performance in January 2011.
-On January 31, 2011, pre-orders for "Misanthropic Slaughter" were made available worldwide via MisanthropicSlaughter.com.
+Hemoptysis entered Ryan Greene's Validus Recording Studio in July 2010, along with current lead guitarist, Ryan Miller, to begin recording the band's debut album.
+The band announced the completion of the album, now titled Misanthropic Slaughter and gave a CD preview performance in January 2011.
+On January 31, 2011, pre-orders for Misanthropic Slaughter were made available worldwide.
 In February 2010 the song "Shadow of Death" was nominated for the best Metal/Hardcore song by the 10th Annual Independent Music Awards.